Chapter 1 - Anatomy of the GU Tract and Histology of GU Tumours

 Prostate cancer is very common.
 A complete examination of the prostate will reveal cancer in 50% of men at the age of 50 and >75% at the age of 75 years.

-Accordingly, precursor lesions are even more common in the prostate and many patients have more than one spatially separated prostate cancer.
+Accordingly, precursor lesions are even more common in the prostate and many patients have more than one spatially separated PC.

 Normal prostate epithelium is characterised by the presence of two cell layers: basal cells and acinar cells.

-Prostate biopsy is the only tool for establishing a definitive diagnosis of prostate cancer.
+Prostate biopsy is the only tool for establishing a definitive diagnosis of PC.

 Findings in prostate biopsies include: normal, prostatic intraepithelial neoplasia (PIN), atypical small acinar proliferation (ASAP), and carcinoma.